-30 June 2022 \$'000 30 June 2021 \$'000
+30 June 2023 \$'000 30 June 2022 \$'000

-Revenue from continuing operations
+Revenue (Services transferred over time)

-Aeronautical revenue 58,056 40,605
+Aeronautical revenue 121,365 58,056

-Commercial trading revenue 14,936 9,035
+Commercial trading revenue 28,672 14,936

-Property revenue 52,756 52,368
+Property revenue 59,322 52,756

-Car parking revenue 17,161 11,720
+Car parking revenue 33,605 17,161

-Other revenue 4,863 1,998
+Other revenue 8,058 4,863

-147,772 115,726
+251,022 147,772

-Revenue Recognition
+Revenue recognition

+Aeronautical revenue

-Revenue Nature Recognition Stream Aeronautical revenue Aeronautical revenue is comprised of landing fees based on the Maximum Take Off Weight (MTOW) of aircraft or passenger numbers (as elected by airline customers); Passenger Facilitation Charges (PFC) based on passenger numbers and a recovery of Government mandated security charges on a per passenger basis.
+Aeronautical revenue is comprised of landing fees based on the Maximum Take Off Weight (MTOW) of aircraft or passenger numbers (as elected by airline customers); Passenger Facilitation Charges (PFC) based on passenger numbers and a recovery of Government mandated security charges on a per passenger basis.

 Revenue is recognised on an accruals basis in the period when the services are provided, net of rebates.
 Rebates are provided in line with terms of contracts with airlines and are generally based on Maximum Take Off Weight (MTOW) of aircraft or passenger numbers.
 Revenues from passenger charges are therefore variable consideration and estimated monthly.
 Variable revenue is only recognised when it is highly probable the revenues will not reverse.

-Commercial trading revenue Commercial trading revenue is comprised of rental income from car rental and retail tenants, whose sale activities include duty free, food and beverage, banking and currency and advertising services.
+Commercial trading revenue

+Commercial trading revenue is comprised of rental income from car rental and retail tenants, whose sale activities include duty free, food and beverage, banking and currency and advertising services.
 Revenue is recognised on an accruals basis when the service is provided.
 Contingent revenue is recognised when the contingent event occurs.
 These contracts contain lease components and are recorded in line with AASB 16.

 The Group continues to provide abatements to retail tenants and car rental operators significantly affected by COVID-19.
 Rent abatements are recognised as an offset to revenue as negative variable lease payments when the group has an obligation to adjust fixed rent in response to significant reductions in passenger numbers.
+During the year, the Group recognised \$2.5 million of abatements as a reduction to revenue.

+Property revenue

-During the year, the Group recognised \$12.0 million of abatements as a reduction to revenue.
-Property revenue Property revenue is comprised of rental and outgoings from airport terminals, buildings and other leased areas.
-Revenue is accounted for on a straight line basis over the lease term.
+Property revenue is comprised of rental and outgoings from airport terminals, buildings and other leased areas.
+Revenue is accounted for on a straight-line basis over the lease term.
 These contracts contain lease components and are recorded in line with AASB 16.

-Car parking Car parking revenue is generated from passengers and staff for the provision of car parking.
+Revenue Stream Nature Recognition Car parking Car parking revenue is generated from passengers and staff for the provision of car parking.
 Revenue is recognised over the period of time the car parking service obligation is satisfied.
 Other revenue Other revenue consists of revenue generated from Adelaide Airport non-terminal facilities such as ground facilities fees (bus, taxi and ride share service fee), fuel throughput charges and other miscellaneous revenue.
 Revenue is recognised on an accruals basis in the period when the services are provided.

+Taxation

-6 Income Tax Expense
+6 Income tax expense

-30 June 2022 \$'000 30 June 2021 \$'000 Current tax on (loss) for the year (434) (4,332) Adjustments for current tax of prior periods 43 1,687 (391) (2,645)

-Deferred income tax expense included in income tax expense comprises: Increase in deferred tax assets 23,315 (4,138) Increase in deferred tax liabilities (13,027) 14,614 Adjustment for deferred tax of prior periods (43) - 10,245 10,476 Income tax expense 9,854 7,831 anaa inaludad in inaam
+30 June 2023 30 June 2022 \$'000 \$'000 Current tax on profit/(loss) for the year 24,269 (434) Adjustments for current tax of prior periods 241 43 24,510 (391) Deferred income tax expense included in income tax expense comprises: Increase in deferred tax assets (11,907) 23,315 Increase in deferred tax liabilities 6,413 (13,027) Adjustment for deferred tax of prior periods (241) (43) (5,735) 10,245 Income tax expense 18,775 9,854